CDCgov/Rt-without-renewal/EpiAware/docs/src/man/getting-started-julia.md

 The most common usage of environments is to create a new [_explicit_ environment](https://docs.julialang.org/en/v1/manual/code-loading/#Environments) for a project in a directory.
 This creates a `Project.toml` file in the directory that specifies the dependencies for the project and a `Manifest.toml` file that specifies the exact versions of the dependencies, and their underlying dependencies.
 We'll discuss how to set up a new environment for a project in the [REPL section](#using-the-julia-repl).

 Julia environments can be [stacked](https://docs.julialang.org/en/v1/manual/code-loading/#Environment-stacks).
-This means that you can have a _primary_ environment that is used by default, and then _secondary_ environments that are used when you activate them.
-This is useful when you want common packages to be available to all projects, but also want to isolate projects from each other.
+This means that you can have a _primary_ environment embedded in the stacked environment, along with _secondary_ environment(s) that define common packages to be available to many projects.

-Most commonly the environment for a Julia installation is the primary environment, and you can add packages to this environment that you want to be available to all projects as we'll show in the [REPL section](#using-the-julia-repl).
+From a project development point of view, most commonly the project environment will be the primary environment, isolated from other project environments.
+And the environment of the Julia version installation (e.g. the `@v1.10` env) will be a secondary environment because its in the default `LOAD_PATH` [Julia environmental variable](https://docs.julialang.org/en/v1/manual/environment-variables/#Environment-Variables).
+You can add packages to the Julia version environment that you want to be available to all projects as we'll show in the [REPL section](#using-the-julia-repl).
+See section [Recommended packages for the primary Julia environment](#recommended-packages-for-the-primary-julia-environment) for our recommendations.

 ## Using the Julia REPL in projects